 On-cloud vs. On-premises Infrastructure

 When building a corporate network infrastructure, you must consider two important possibilities: on-premises infrastructure and cloud-based infrastructure.
-The difference between the two?
-The location of your infrastructure; is it on-premises or cloud?
+The difference between the two is the location of your infrastructure: is it on-premises or cloud?

 On-premises implies that all infrastructure is installed on your company’s physical servers, which are usually located on-site (on-premises).
 Cloud, on the other hand, means that instead of using your own servers, you use third-party service providers’ servers.
 Your networking resources on the cloud are thus managed and run by third-party vendors.